Things to Do in Santa Fe During Fall: Best Adventure Day Trips!

 Flying into Santa Fe

 If you are flying into Santa Fe, be prepared for a smaller plane and quaint airport.
-The airport is small, easy, and not crowded – just how we like it!
+The airport is small, easy, and not crowded.
 Once you are at the airport, you can pick up your rental car.

 Book a flight and rental car package from booking.com (that’s what we like to do).